 “Reading is a multifaceted process that is influenced by psychological, physiological, environmental, sociological and linguistic factors”, (Christian et all 2017).

-In 2014, Akinbinu and Mashalla published their literature review on the impact of computer technology on health, specifically looking at Computer Vision Syndrome (CVS), symptoms of which are eye strain, burning sensations, blurred vision, and headaches.
-CVS is aggravated by poor lighting, glare and improper workstation set up.
+In 2014, Akinbinu and Mashalla published their literature review on the impact of computer technology on health, specifically looking at Computer Vision Syndrome (CVS).

 Computer work includes frequent saccadic eye movement, accommodation and vergence, all involving continuous muscular activity.
 This is due to the screen images being made of pixels, which have bright light at their core, becoming darker at the periphery, causing electronic characters to blur around the edges.
 The blurring of the edges makes it harder for the eyes to focus when looking at a screen.
 Findings highlighted within the review show that the human eye finds today’s computerised gadgets difficult to cope with.
 In many cases the symptoms of CVS occur because the visual demands of the task exceed the visual abilities of the individual to comfortably perform the task.